 Now add the Subscription Field into the form.
+It specifies a recurring subscription amount per billing interval.
 Once you add this field, you will find some field options in the Right sidebar.
 These are as follows:

-Element Label: Give a name to the field, it will be shown to your form visitor.
+Element Label: Give a name to the field, and it will be shown to your form visitor.

 Label Placement: You can change the Label placement here.